Everything you need to know about visiting Dubai in October 2021

 - Enjoy the return of outdoor terraces and rooftop bars in Dubai.
 We’re excited to see some new openings slated for the 2021 including:

 - It’s also an ideal time to enjoy the city’s beach clubs that hit back into full swing with the cooling days.
 You can see our complete collection of favourite Dubai Beach Clubs offering day passes here.

 Enjoy afternoon tea at the city’s most iconic building, the acclaimed “7 star” Burj Al Arab.
 You’ll need to save your pennies for one of Dubai’s most luxurious dining options at Skyview Bar & Restaurant.

 October Day Trips from Dubai

-- Then, of course, there’s the longest zipline in the world to tackle.
+- While you’re there, take on the longest zipline in the world!
 Jebel Jais Flight will see you soaring up to 150km/hr through the Hajar Mountains.
 There’s also the Jais Sky Tour and the Jais Sky Maze for adrenaline-seekers to try their hand at and make it a full day in the mountains.
 At the peak, you are approximately 2 hours away from Dubai.

 Dubai with kids in October

 Family activities are back in full swing in Dubai, with safety precautions in place.

 It is still quite hot for outdoor adventures but by October first thing in the morning and early evening are pleasant enough to be out.
 If you’ve already tackled some water park fun as we mentioned above, why not try: